nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

-Although it does not seems like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
+Although it does not seem like it is the case but from AIO perspective a Cloudflare Tunnel works like a reverse proxy.
 Please see the [caveats](https://github.com/nextcloud/all-in-one#notes-on-cloudflare-proxytunnel) before proceeding.
 Here is then how to make it work:

 1. Install the Cloudflare Tunnel on the same machine where AIO will be running on and point the Tunnel with the domain that you want to use for AIO to `http://localhost:11000`.<br>
 ⚠️ **Please note:** Look into [this](#adaptation-of-the-respective-sample-configuration) to adapt the above example configuration.
-1. Now continue with [point 2](#2-use-this-startup-command) but additionally, add `--env SKIP_DOMAIN_VALIDATION=true` to the docker run command which will disable the dommain validation (because it is known that the domain validation will not work behind a Cloudflare Tunnel).
+1. Now continue with [point 2](#2-use-this-startup-command) but additionally, add `--env SKIP_DOMAIN_VALIDATION=true` to the docker run command which will disable the domain validation (because it is known that the domain validation will not work behind a Cloudflare Tunnel).
 So you need to ensure yourself that you've configured everything correctly.

 **Advice:** Make sure to [disable Cloudflares Rocket Loader feature](https://help.nextcloud.com/t/login-page-not-working-solved/149417/8) as otherwise Nextcloud's login prompt will not be shown.